vcloitre/cymetric/cymetric/eco_analysis.rst

 =========================================================================

 Several functions are especially dedicated to the economic analysis of fuel cycles using Cymetric.
-The related files are the following : \n
+The related files are the following :
-- eco_inputs.py \n
+|- eco_inputs.py
-- eco_metrics.py \n
+|- eco_metrics.py
-- lcoe.py \n
+|- lcoe.py
-- cash_flows.py \n
+|- cash_flows.py
-- test_eco_metrics.py
+|- test_eco_metrics.py

 Economic metrics calculation
 ----------------------------